sdiehl28/baseball-analytics/README.md

 Scripts with example command line arguments:

 * **run_all_scripts.py** --data-dir=../data
-  * convenience script to run all scripts
+  * convenience script to run all scripts in the proper order
 * **lahman_download.py** -v --log=INFO --data-dir=../data
   * downloads all the lahman data and unzips it to `../data/lahman/raw`

 * **lahman_wrangle.py** -v -log=INFO --data-dir=../data
-  * wrangles the Lahman data and persists it with optimized data types to `../data/lahman/wrange`
+  * wrangles the Lahman data and persists it with optimized data types to `../data/lahman/wrangle`
 * **retrosheet_download.py** -v -log=INFO --data-dir=../data
   * downloads the Retrosheet data and unzips it to `../data/retrosheet/raw`
 * **retrosheet_parse.py** -v --log=INFO --data-type --data-dir=../data
   * parses the play-by-play data using the cwdaily and cwgame open-source parsers
     * see [Parsers for Retrosheet](#Parsers-for-Retrosheet) below
-    * all data in the `data/retrosheet/raw` is parsed with the results placed in `data/retrosheet/parsed`
+    * all data in `data/retrosheet/raw` is parsed with the results placed in `data/retrosheet/parsed`
   * all parsed data is collected into a one DataFrame for cwdaily and one DataFrame for cwgame and placed in `data/retrosheet/collected`
 * **retrosheet_wrangle.py** -v --log=INFO --data-type --data-dir=../data
-  *  wrangles the Retrosheet data and persists it with optimized data types to `../data/retrosheet/wrange`
+  *  wrangles the collected Retrosheet data and persists it with optimized data types to `../data/retrosheet/wrange`
 * **pytest -v --runslow**
-  * will kick off the functional and data integrity tests using tests/test_func.py and tests/test_data.py
+  * runs the functional and data integrity tests using tests/test_func.py and tests/test_data.py

 ## MLB Data Details